timburr1/timburr1.github.io/_posts/2019-08-29-accelerate.md

 **Lean Management and Monitoring Capabilities**
 Have a lightweight change approval process: peer review GOOD, external change approval boards BAD
-Monitor accross application and infrastructure to inform business decisions
+Monitor across application and infrastructure to inform business decisions
 Check system health proactively
 Improve processes and mange work with work-in-progress limits
 Visualize work to monitor quality and communicate throughout the team